Jumping spider: Hunting

 Some of the most surprising hunting behaviours occur among the araneophagous Salticidae, and vary greatly in method.
-Many of the spider-hunting species quite commonly attack other spiders, whether fellow salticids or not, in the same way as any other prey, but some kinds resort to web invasion; nonspecialists such as Phidippus audax sometimes attack prey ensnared in webs, basically in acts of kleptoparasitism; sometimes they leap onto and eat the web occupant itself, or simply walk over the web for that purpose.
+Many of the spider-hunting species quite commonly attack other spiders, whether fellow salticids or not, in the same way as any other prey, but some kinds resort to web invasion.
+Nonspecialists such as Phidippus audax sometimes attack prey ensnared in webs, basically in acts of kleptoparasitism; sometimes they leap onto and eat the web occupant itself, or simply walk over the web for that purpose.

-Salticidae in the genera Brettus, Cyrba, Gelotia, and Portia display more advanced web-invasion behavior.
+Salticidae in the genera Brettus, Cyrba, Gelotia and Portia display more advanced web-invasion behavior.
 They slowly advance onto the web and vibrate the silk with their pedipalps and legs.
 In this respect, their behaviour resembles that of the Mimetidae, probably the most specialised of the araneophagous spider families.
 If the web occupant approaches in the manner appropriate to dealing with ensnared prey, the predator attacks.

 The foregoing examples present the Salticidae as textbook examples of active hunters; they would hardly seem likely to build webs other than those used in reproductive activities, and in fact, most species really do not build webs to catch prey.
 However, exceptions occur, though even those that do build capture webs generally also go hunting like other salticids.
-Some Portia species, for example, spin capture webs that are functional, though not as impressive as some orb webs of the Araneidae; Portia webs are of an unusual funnel shape and apparently adapted to the capture of other spiders.
+Some Portia species, for example, spin capture webs that are functional, though not as impressive as some orb webs of the Araneidae.
+Portia webs are of an unusual funnel shape and apparently adapted to the capture of other spiders.
 Spartaeus species, though, largely capture moths in their webs.
 In their review of the ethology of the Salticidae, Richman and Jackson speculate on whether such web building is a relic of the evolution of this family from web-building ancestors.
 Their tendency towards being active hunters poses a risk in relation to spider-pathogenic fungi, especially in the Tropics, Subtropics, and North America.
 This is because spider-pathogenic fungi tend to infect spiders that move around a lot.

 In hunting, the Salticidae also use their silk as a tether to enable them to reach prey that otherwise would be inaccessible.
-For example, by advancing towards the prey to less than the jumping distance, then retreating and leaping in an arc at the end of the tether line, many species can leap onto prey on vertical or even on inverted surfaces, which of course would not be possible without such a tether.
+For example, by advancing towards the prey to less than the jumping distance, then retreating and leaping in an arc at the end of the tether line, many species can leap onto prey on vertical or even inverted surfaces, which of course would not be possible without such a tether.

 Having made contact with the prey, hunting Salticidae administer a bite to inject rapid-acting venom that gives the victim little time to react.
-In this respect, they resemble the Mimetidae and Thomisidae, families that ambush prey that often are larger than the predator, and they do so without securing the victim with silk; they accordingly must immobilise it immediately and their venom is adapted accordingly.
+In this respect, they resemble the Mimetidae and Thomisidae, families that ambush prey that often are larger than the predator, and they do so without securing the victim with silk.
+Consequently they must immobilise it immediately and their venom is adapted accordingly.